alfreddatakillen/slarver/README.md

 A code coverage report will be generated in the `coverage/` directory.

-## Split file format
+## Fragment data format

 * Byte 1-16: Random UUID for the split.
-128 bit big-endian.
+All fragments created in one split will have the same UUID.
+It is a 128 bit big-endian.
-* Byte 17: The number of splits created.
+* Byte 17: The number of fragments created.
-* Byte 18: The number of splits required to re-create the original stream.
+* Byte 18: The number of fragments required to re-create the original stream.
-* Byte 19: The index for this split file.
+* Byte 19: The index for this fragment file.
 * Byte 20-: The very data...